Statement execution

 Copy from grid

-• Checkbox to enable/disable SQL Query History tracking
+• Checkbox to turn on/turn off the Query History tracking

-• Field with the path to the folder where the history is stored
+• Storage location: Here you can specify the path to the folder where executed queries will be stored

 Option

-To learn more about configuring options available for SQL Query History, see Execution History.
+To learn more about configuring options available for Query History, see Query History.

 Note